freesewing/freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 - Sew ear flap to the crown along seam lines.
 - Repeat for the remaining ear flap on the opposite side of the crown.
 - Align centre front of visor with the right side of the centre crown seam making sure the visor insert is on the bottom.
 - Hand-baste the visor to the crown matching the visor basting lines to the crown seam lines.
-It easier to _baste_ the centre down first and then work from the centre out.
+It easier to _Baste_ the centre down first and then work from the centre out.
 - Sew the visor to the crown along seam lines.
 You may find it easier to permanently hand-sew the visor on rather than using a machine.
 - Repeat for the remaining visor on the opposite side of the centre crown seam.
 - Remove all pad and basting stitches.
 - Press the seam allowances inwards, making sure the stitching is not visible on the outside.
-- (Optional) Loosely _whipstitch_ the seams to the inside of the crown making sure the stitching does not show on the outside.
+- (Optional) Loosely _Whipstitch_ the seams to the inside of the crown making sure the stitching does not show on the outside.
 - Construct lining the same way as the crown ommitting _edgestitching_.
 - Fold and Press under the bottom seam allowance of the lining.
 You may find you need to press under more to prevent the lining from showing.
-You may also find you need to _baste_ the seam allowance down.
+You may also find you need to _Baste_ the seam allowance down.
 - Matching centre crown seams and panel seams, pin the lining into the hat wrong sides together.
 Placing the folded edge along the stitching lines.
-- _Slipstitch_ or _whipstitch_ the lining to the seam allowance of the hat.
+- _Slipstitch_ or _Whipstitch_ the lining to the seam allowance of the hat.
 - Remove lining basting if used.
 - (Optional) _Tack_ the peak of the lining to the peak of the crown.
 This is to help prevent the lining from falling out.